Associate Degree to Master's in Nursing Bridge Program Announced

 "We are committed to preparing nurses that have both the skills and the compassion to be exceptional professionals," said Jacqueline Powers Doud, president of MSMU.
 "And we're very proud that virtually all of our students—about 95 percent—practice in Southern California.
 In fact the Mount has about 3,000 graduates serving in healthcare in our city.
 This really has a transforming effect on the city when you consider how it eases the nursing shortage."

 MSMU's nursing graduates are highly competent, qualified and caring nurses who have won numerous local, regional and national awards.
-The College has one of the largest and most comprehensive nursing programs in California, offering nursing degrees through four other programs in addition to the new ADN-MSN Bridge program: the Associate Degree in Nursing program; the traditional Bachelor of Science in Nursing (BSN) program; the accelerated BSN program; and the traditional Master of Science in Nursing program.
+The College has one of the largest and most comprehensive nursing programs in California, offering nursing degrees through four other programs in addition to the new ADN-MSN Bridge program: the Associate Degree in Nursing program; the Bachelor of Science in Nursing (BSN) program; the accelerated BSN program; and the Master of Science in Nursing program.